stakeworld/stakeworld-treasury/Q3-setup-maintenance.md

 ![node-install](node-install.gif)

-### Database size history
-We also keep track of the database sizes and represent that in a graph.
-[Example](https://stakeworld.nl/docs/snapshot)

 ### Open source
 All the scripts and website sources are open source.
 [Github](https://github.com/stakeworld/)

 ## Technical
-The snapshot service is hosted on a dedicated server in Finland, with unlimited traffic and a 1 GB network link.
+The snapshot service is hosted on a dedicated server in Finland, with unlimited traffic, RAID protection and a 1 GB network link.
 The server is monitored for (db) errors, network problems and other issues and every day the database is compressed and saved with an [open source script](https://github.com/stakeworld/stakeworld-website/blob/master/scripts/snapshot.sh).
 The script also registers blockheight, full and compressed datasizes, puts them in a text file and creates a gnuplot image and puts it all on the [website](https://stakeworld.nl/snapshot).

 Rocksdb support is included in the script but for now not used.